UsabilityEngineering/ux-journal-ValarieMello/j01/README.md

 ![dirtz](dritzglam.jpg)

-**Google Suit vs Samsung**
+# **Google Suite vs Samsung**

 The second thing I want to discuss is the minor issues I face with the conflict between Google and Samsung within the device.
-From the moment you take your Samsung phone out of the box, it is equipped with all of Samsung's features but also the entire Google Suit linked to your Google account.
+From the moment you take your Samsung phone out of the box, it is equipped with all of Samsung's features but also the entire Google Suite linked to your Google account.
 This would normally be very handy but in recent years has seemed to only cause conflict within the device.
 For instance when saving passwords before the device would simply access your Google Keyring and paste the password, now however you have to use Samsung Pass... but that doesn't work...
 I've signed in and hit save, and a week later... it's not there?
 I suppose it is more secure since I have to remember everything myself.

 Another thing relating to this conflict is the built-in Bixby button which is also... the power button.
 To turn on the phone you press the button located on the side below the volume bar.
 However, when you want to sleep/turn off your phone you press- oh wait no you don't because that tries to have you use Bixby.